Murli0399/Java_Interview_Question/README.md

 ### Advanced collections
 - 167 .
 What is the difference between synchronized and concurrent collections in Java?
 - 168 .
-Explain about the new concurrent collections in Java?
+Explain the new concurrent collections in Java.
 - 169 .
-Explain about copyonwrite concurrent collections approach?
+Explain about copy on write concurrent collections approach.
 - 170 .
-What is compareandswap approach?
+What is compare and swap approach?
 - 171 .
 What is a lock?
-How is it different from using synchronized approach?
+How is it different from using a synchronized approach?
 - 172 .
-What is initial capacity of a Java collection?
+What is the initial capacity of a Java collection?
 - 173 .
-What is load factor?
+What is the load factor?
 - 174 .
 When does a Java collection throw UnsupportedOperationException?
 - 175 .
-What is difference between fail-safe and fail-fast iterators?
+What is the difference between fail-safe and fail-fast iterators?
 - 176 .
 What are atomic operations in Java?
 - 177 .
 What is BlockingQueue in Java?